RKelln/5-directions/public/writing/ppf.md

 _ImageNet_ is still growing and changing (recently dealing with issues of privacy and bias) but currently contains 14 millions images in 20000 categories.

 https://www.image-net.org/

+Notes:
+[Fei-Fei Li](https://en.wikipedia.org/wiki/Fei-Fei_Li) (李飞飞) is a Chinese-American computer scientist who studies vision.
+Her lab created the [_ImageNet_](https://en.wikipedia.org/wiki/ImageNet) dataset of images collected from the Internet, using queries and searches and then used [Amazon Mechanical Turk](https://en.wikipedia.org/wiki/Amazon_Mechanical_Turk) to clean the dataset.

+_ImageNet_ is still growing and changing (recently dealing with issues of privacy and bias) but currently contains 14 millions images in 20000 categories.

 ---
 <!-- .slide: id="" data-background-video="../video/Computer Orchestra (1968)-gw-8lyZROIo.mp4" data-audio-advance="1000" -->
 Notes: